-Since 2008, Slow Food UW interns have been regulars at the South Madison Farmers Market, encouraging students to trek down South Park Street to meet local farmers, try out some of Madison’s best produce, and visit the restaurants and businesses along the way.
-This campus-community partnership promotes a “two-way street” of information and resource sharing between UW-Madison and South Madison, cultivating a greater sense of community within all participants.
+Since 2008, Slow Food-UW has encouraged students to trek down South Park Street to meet local farmers, interact with community members, and visit the restaurants and businesses along the way.
+This campus-community partnership promotes a “two-way street” of learning between UW-Madison and South Madison.

 If you’re interested in learning more about the urban agricultural initiatives in the diverse communities just south of campus, join our efforts and shoot us an email at email@example.com

 Badger Rock Middle School is a charter school located in South Madison.
 The Badger Rock garden class is one of many progressive environmental based programs that promotes hands-on learning in the garden and kitchen.
 The garden class is run by Sarah Karlson, among many other wonderful staff, that engages students through activities in their greenhouse, garden and even bee keeping!
 They grow a variety of herbs, fruits, and vegetables.
 In the kitchen, students prepare a variety of dishes varying from homemade pasta to sushi.
 Slow Food interns have the opportunity to aid the teaching staff in helping out with the garden class by showing the kids proper cooking methods, teaching students how to run and benefit from a garden, and making connections with students.
 For this position, access to a car is not required but highly recommended, however, if you are interested in the position please do not be deterred by this information.